moorepants/anaconda-dee-config/README.md

 ## Step 5: Construct the installer

 constructor will read the contents of the `construct.yaml` file, solve for the compatible set of packages and build a `.exe` installer that contains them.
-Run:
+TO build the installer, run:

 ```
 constructor .